-Review Section 1 to make sure there are no mistakes (TiM has built-in functionality to make sure Section 1 of the I-9 is not submitted with missing information, but there is always room for human error when it comes to the details).
+It's a good idea for verifiers to review Section 1 to make sure the employee completed this section properly (TiM has built-in functionality to make sure Section 1 of the I-9 is not submitted with missing information, but there is always room for human error when it comes to the details!).

 Pro Tip: If you spot a mistake in Section 1 of the I-9, you can click "Add Text" to apply minor corrections (see image below).

 Step 4.
 Click/Tap the thumbnail for page 2, and get ready to enter the employee's ID information!

 - In order to verify an I-9, the employee must show valid identification to an authorized representative.

 - The most common forms of documentation are a Driver's License and Social Security Card presented together, or a U.S. Passport.
 Click here for a complete list of acceptable documentation.